Sunnyslope High School

 Sunnyslope High School is in the Glendale Union High School District in Phoenix, Arizona and offers courses for grades 9–12.
+It first opened in 1953.

 Description

 Sunnyslope was designed by the local architecture firm Edward L. Varney Associates.
 The construction contract to build the school was awarded to Farmer & Godfrey Construction Co.
+After funds were approved in 2020, major construction updates to the campus have been ongoing, led by the architecture firm Orcutt Winslow and the general contractor McCarthy Building Companies.